marmelab/react-admin/docs/Architecture.md

 We consider this snippet simple enough for a React developer, so we decided not to add support for multiple elements per line in the core.

 If you don't find a particular feature in the react-admin documentation, it can mean it's doable quickly in pure React.

+## Backward Compatibility Is More Important Than New Features

+None of us like to update the code of our apps just because an underlying library has published a breaking change.
+React-admin does its best to avoid losing developers' time.

+Some components may have a weird API.
+That's probably for historical reasons.
+We prefer to keep the backward compatibility as high as possible - sometimes at the cost of API consistency.

+The code of some components may seem convoluted for no apparent reason.
+It's probably that the component has to support both the old and the new syntax.

+This backward compatibility costs a lot in maintenance, and we try to reduce this cost by a good automated test coverage.

 ## Principle Of Least Documentation